 best things to do in Marrakesh

 Taking a day trip to the Atlas Mountains is something that we found so special.
-It’s easily one of the best things to do in Marrakesh if you’re fancying a break from walking the city centre.
+It’s easily one of the best things to do in Marrakesh if you fancy a break from walking the city centre.

-Now, the easiest way to explore the Atlas Mountains is by tour.
-We headed on this epic private Atlas Mountain tour and loved it.
+The easiest way to explore the Atlas Mountains is by tour.
+We went on this epic private tour and loved it.
 That being said, if you want to keep costs down, you can join a shared tour that’ll take you to this beautiful area of Morocco.

-As you meander the mountain roads, you’ll get to see the vistas across the High Atlas Mountains and stop off at some local villages, like that of Imlil.
+As you meander the mountain roads, you’ll see the vistas across the High Atlas Mountains and stop off at local villages like Imlil.
 Some tours even include a stop at Tamatert and seeing some local markets (Asni).

-Whatever the case, be sure to book this Atlas Mountains guided tour before arriving in Marrakesh.
+Whatever the case, book this Atlas Mountains guided tour before arriving in Marrakesh.

 8.)
 Dar El Bacha Museum